MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 Modify the following PowerShell commands for your environment and run them to deploy the ASDK in cloud recovery mode:

 > [!IMPORTANT]
-> The `$adminpass` on the following script below must be the local administrator password, not the default "CloudAdmin" user.
+> The `$adminpass` on the following script must be the local administrator password, not the default "CloudAdmin" user.

 #### Use the InstallAzureStackPOC.ps1 script to start cloud recovery with decryption certificate